kamranahmedse/pipeline-js/README.md

 ## Sync/Async Usage

 The only difference between the synchronous usage and asynchronous usage is how the output is handled.
-For both types of usages, pipelines are created the same way.
+For both types of usages, **pipelines are created the same way**.
 The difference is when you call the `process()` method, if the pipeline has all the stages returning concrete output the process method returns concrete value, however if any of the stages returns a promise then the `process` method returns promise and you will have to use `.then()` to get the output.

 Examples for both the sync and async usage are given below